eth-protocol-fellows/cohort-three/projects/project-ideas.md

 # Proposed projects

-Here is a list of projects proposed by mentors or .
+Here is a list of projects proposed by mentors.
 If you would like to know more about specific project or choose to work on it, contact corresponding mentor.

 - [Previous cohorts](#previous-cohorts)
 - [prysmctl](#prysmctl)